rexroni/venowm/README.md

 1. Install dependencies:

-    - `weston`
+    - `weston` (for the wetson-terminal and weston-info)

-    - `libweston`, possibly included in the `weston` package or something
+    - `wlroots >= 0.6.0`

-    - `libwayland` and `libwayland-server`.
+    - `libwayland` and `libwayland-server`

+    - `libxkbcommon`

     - Possibly some other packages.

 1. Run `make`.

-1. Copy or link `venowm_shell_plugin.so` into `/usr/lib/weston`.

-1. Execute with `./weston --shell=venowm_shell_plugin.so`.
+1. Execute with `./venowm`.

+1. Play around in your shiny new venowm environment:
-1. Launch more windows (currently hard-coded to launch `weston-terminal`) with "ctrl-enter".
-Split the screen with "ctrl-minus" or "control-backslash".
-Move between frames with "ctrl-h/j/k/l".
-Drag windows around with "ctrl-shift-h/j/k/l".
-Close frames with "ctrl-y".
-Show hidden windows with "ctrl-space".
-Press "ctrl-q" to quit.
+    - Launch more windows with "ctrl-enter" (currently hard-coded to launch `weston-terminal`)
+    - Split the screen with "ctrl-minus" or "control-backslash".
+    - Move between frames with "ctrl-h/j/k/l".
+    - Drag windows around with "ctrl-shift-h/j/k/l".
+    - Close frames with "ctrl-y".
+    - Cycle through hidden windows with "ctrl-space".
+    - Press "ctrl-q" to quit.

 ## License